XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

+# Request for Review of Decision to Deregister Flux

-To: Mr Tom Rogers, Australian Electoral Commissioner.
+To: Mr Tom Rogers, Australian Electoral Commissioner
+CC: The other members of the Commission: Justice Kelly, Chairperson, and Dr Gruen, the Australian Statistician.

-This is a request to review the decision, made on the 24th of March 2022, to deregister "VOTEFLUX.ORG \| Upgrade Democracy!"
+This is a request for the Commission to review the decision, made on the 24th of March 2022, to deregister "VOTEFLUX.ORG \| Upgrade Democracy!"
 (Flux) under s137(6) of the Electoral Act.
+It is made under s141(2) of the Electoral Act.

 I am making this request because the AEC has been using and continues to use a faulty method to test party eligibility with regards to sufficient membership.
 Thus, I am dissatisfied with the decision to deregister Flux.
+As part of this request, I provide statistical analysis as grounds that the AEC's testing method is flawed.

-### My statement to the commission
+### My Statement to the Commission

-I invite the commission -- Mr Rogers along with Justice Kelly and Dr Gruen -- to consider the following hypothetical case regarding the AEC's method for validating that a party meets the requirements of the Electoral Act.
+I invite the Commission -- Mr Rogers along with Justice Kelly and Dr Gruen -- to consider the following hypothetical case regarding the AEC's method for validating that a party meets the requirements of the Electoral Act.
 I assume that you all are familiar with the AEC's testing methodology.

 Consider a party with 9,000 members, and let's say that half of those members (4,500) are validatable as electors, and a further 60% of those members (2,700) will respond "yes" to an AEC request for membership confirmation.
 It is natural for a party to have members that can not be validated against the electoral roll (which can happen for a variety of reasons; a status of *silent elector* is one).
-Thus, parties go to some substantial effort to submit only those members that can be validated against the roll -- for reasons that I hope are obvious to you who comprise the commission.
+Thus, parties go to some substantial effort to submit only those members that can be validated against the roll -- for reasons that I hope are obvious to you who comprise the Commission.

 That is: 4,500 members are not validatable as electors, and a further 1,800 would deny membership if asked by the AEC.
 The remaining 2,700 are legitimate.